 Confidence in the real estate market in Cyprus continues to steadily grow.
 The amount of new building permits has more than doubled in the last 7 years following the 2013 financial crisis, and the number of new building permits increased by more than 9%.
 Cyprus as a whole has demonstrated a growth rate of 4%, double that of the average of other EU member-states.
 The previously mentioned permits also indicate a strong market, with the total value rising by 64.7% from the previous year.

 High-rises, residential buildings with seafront views, and new luxury hotels are showing up all around the island.
 Many corporations are relocating to Cyprus to take advantage of the favorable business and taxation environment and, as a result, are investing in the development of new commercial buildings for their headquarters.
 Over 20 large-scale projects are valued at 8 billion Euros, with the potential to change the business landscape of Cyprus.

 Foreign Investors Are Leading the Way

 With the residency by investment program, Cyprus has seen a large part of its construction industry being driven by foreign investment.
 Half of all the properties sold last year were bought by foreign investors.

 Limassol and Paphos continue to be the most popular destinations for luxury residential properties and it was estimated that, two years ago, these transactions were worth more than 500 million Euros.
 Sales in the first quarter of 2019 rapidly increased by 23%.
 Foreign investors from Russia, China, and the Middle East accounted for a large portion of these investments.
-In 2020 – due to the global Covid-pandemic – this trend has temporarily halted.
+Between 2020 and 2021 – due to the global Covid-pandemic – this trend has temporarily halted.